 Unfortunately, Credjafawn Co-op did not survive long; by the mid-1950s, it had become Martin’s Grocery.
 Soon thereafter, it and its neighboring businesses were demolished as a result of the federal construction of Interstate-94 through the heart of the Rondo neighborhood.
 What remains of the neighborhood’s historical commercial business district on Rondo Avenue (now Concordia Avenue) borders the southern edge of I-94, its businesses long since gone.

-Mississippi Market is proud to serve as a successor to this pioneering Saint Paul food cooperative in the Rondo neighborhood.
 To commemorate Credjafawn Co-op Store and its immense impact on our community, photos of the store can be seen on display in the seating area of our Selby store.
-We are honored to carry on their legacy as a community-owned and operated grocery store where everyone is welcome and anyone can shop.
+Mississippi Market is honored to carry on Credjafawn Co-op’s legacy as a community-owned and operated grocery store where everyone is welcome and anyone can shop.

-Special thanks to Lisa Tabor, Founder and President of CultureBrokers LLC, for introducing us to the Credjafawn Co-op.
+Special thanks to Lisa Tabor, Founder and President of CultureBrokers LLC, for introducing us to Credjafawn Co-op.
 CultureBrokers LLC is a certified minority, woman-owned business enterprise focused on developing intercultural inclusion initiatives and building community relationships.
-Mississippi Market has partnered with them in the past on development of an intercultural inclusiveness initiative at our co-op.
-For additional information, visit www.culturebrokers.com.
+Mississippi Market has partnered with them in the past on development of an intercultural inclusiveness initiative at the co-op.